-A student returning from a medical leave of absence for psychological reasons must be reexamined by the original evaluator to determine if her/his recovery is sufficient to permit a recommendation for readmission.
+A student returning from a medical leave of absence for psychological reasons should be reexamined by the original evaluator to determine if her/his recovery is sufficient to permit a recommendation for readmission.
 If the original evaluator is unavailable or the student desires a different evaluator, then the student will be allowed to choose a second evaluator from the list, maintained by the Associate Dean for Medical Education, of professionals available to do such evaluations.
-This will include the professional staff of Psychological Services http://www.brown.edu/Student_Services/Psychological_Services/
+This will include the professional staff of Psychological Services.

-The recommendation of the evaluator will be transmitted to the Associate Dean for Medical Education who has the authority to make the final decision.
+Per the consent of the student, the recommendation of the evaluator will be transmitted to the Associate Dean for Medical Education who has the authority to make the final decision.

 The following expectations prevail in determining if such students are psychologically ready to return to the university:

 The student must be free of any psychiatric symptoms which interfere with competent functioning.
 The student must be able to pursue individual academic and social goals without detracting from the goals and welfare of other students or making excessive or unreasonable demands on university support systems and personnel or others with whom the student interacts in pursuit of academic and social goals including patients and hospital staff.

 “Excessive or unreasonable demands” is defined as interruption of the normal daily workload of one or more academic or hospital departments which results from a student's misconduct, frequent requests for service, or from behavior which causes other individuals in the university or hospitals to interrupt the usual operations of one or more departments on behalf of the student.

 In order to determine whether or not a student demonstrates these capacities, the following evaluations will be made:

 - An assessment of the current mental state of the student.